TrustAI/DeepConcolic/README.md

   --cond-ratio FLOAT           the condition feature size parameter (0, 1] --top-classes INT            check the top-xx classifications --layer-index INT0 ...
-INTn  to test particular layers
+INTn  to test particular layers --dbnc-spec SPEC             to give options for DBN-based coverage
 ```

 The neural network model under tested is specified by ``--model`` and a set of raw test data should be given